AI-Hypercomputer/xpk/README.md

 Creating Filestore storage and attaching it to workload can be achieved in two steps:

 * Create a simple Storage, that attaches existing filestore instance to your workloads.
 User must specify `--type=gcpfilestore`.
+This command will create a new instance of Filestore, which you can find in your gcp console, or by running `here is the command for listing filestore instance`

     ```shell
     python3 xpk.py storage create fs-storage-attach --project=$PROJECT